Pediatric Residency Program

 Our residents come from a wide range of backgrounds and they establish tight relationships with each other and our faculty and staff, as they become part of our family here in Syracuse.
 We are looking for residents whose broad and diverse interests and backgrounds match well with our team, placing a premium on personality, communication skills and open-mindedness.

 Patients come from inner-city underserved populations to the suburban middle/upper class.
 There are patients from the rural regions of the state to immigrant refugees from Europe, Asia, and Africa.
 Our residents care for these patients under the direction of a dedicated, accessible, and personable faculty.
 There's a lot to learn from fascinating patients in a welcoming, yet challenging environment.
 We have additional international health opportunities available to residents who are interested in this field of medicine.

 The mission of the Pediatric Residency Program at SUNY Upstate Medical University is to enhance the health of our community through education, patient care, and research.
 We will provide comprehensive and compassionate patient and family centered care to a diverse community.
 We will bolster the curiosity of our diverse group of medical students and residents through positive role modeling and exemplary didactic and clinical instruction in an encouraging learning environment.
 We will advance the resilience of our students, residents, and faculty by promoting self-empathy and empathy among colleagues.

 Whatever your goals, we will help you achieve them.
 So browse our pages and learn more about our training, our facilities, our city, and more importantly, the lives of the people who make this program an outstanding place for resident training.

-Congratulations to our three third year residents who just found out they got fellowship positions for 2018!
+Congratulations to the seven of last year's third year residents who found out that they got fellowship positions for 2019!

-—Mike Bowler - Peds Critical Care, University of Minnesota
+- Ripal Patel – Peds Critical Care, Univ of Maryland